A preservationist's challenge, youthful overconfidence, and a river of doubt

 The preservationist's challenge?
 Canoe it.
 No one ever had.

 I had been intrigued by the idea for years.
 In 1983 I had ridden my enduro motorcycle out to the site which was later to become Lake Las Vegas, to have a look.

 Early Vegas-area pioneer Dan Potter had owned what would have been part of Lake Mead.
 So the Federal Government in 1926 swapped his original holding to make way for what would be the largest reservoir in the US, a national recreation area.
-The land Potter was granted, over 3,000 acres just a few miles up Lake Mead Drive toward Henderson, straddled Las Vegas Wash at it's deepest point.
+The land Potter was granted in trade, over 3,000 acres just a few miles up North Shore Road toward Henderson, straddled Las Vegas Wash at it's deepest point.
 There the torrent of runoff water - of dubious quality at best - had cut a canyon 8 stories deep, as it made its way to Lake Mead.
 It was a ravine of sand cut by a polluted river in the middle of nowhere, then.
 But Potter, not unlike other early investors in the area, was a man of vision.
-He sold that vision with the land to in 1967, to J. Carlton Adair, an investor who dabbled in acting, known later for his role in the film "The Electric Horseman" filmed in Las Vegas in 1979.
+He sold that vision with the land in 1967, to J. Carlton Adair, an investor who dabbled in acting, known later for his role in the film "The Electric Horseman" filmed in Las Vegas in 1979.
 Adair was inspired by Potter's vision when he conceived of a new development there, which he called Lake Adair.

 Adair and his wife Perry worked tirelessly to see their dream come true, but in the end had to file bankruptcy in 1987.
 By 1983 as I rode past the barriers of their holding that day, financial trouble was already apparent, with abandoned yellow iron sitting in the dust.
 Adair would later become a consultant to the ultimate developer of Lake Las Vegas.